fengalbert/CycleGPT/README.md

 If resume, max_iters may need to adjust.

 ### Sampling
-HyperTemp sampling(Tanh-Tempered) as example.
-You can switch SinusoTemp sampling(Sin-Tempered) or other sampling methods through sampling_methods.py.
+HyperTemp sampling(Tanh-Temp) as example.
+You can switch other sampling methods through sampling_methods.py.

 Pretrain model for generated macrocycles can acquire from https://huggingface.co/FengAlbert/CycleGPT
 ```